Costs & Financial Aid

 Estimated General Expenses for an Academic Year

-*These costs are averages and actual costs may vary by student based on student choice and travel habits.
+*Actual costs vary by student, based on student choice and travel habits.

 International students should add approximately $5,500-$6,500 for mandatory health insurance and living expenses during holiday breaks and summer.